This post may contain affiliate links. Please read our disclosure policy.

 - Coat them with olive oil and salt & pepper, and then rub the smoked paprika onto the skin.

-- Bake on a foil-lined baking sheet at 400F for 35-40 minutes.
+- Bake on a foil-lined baking sheet.
 Broil if desired, and let the chicken rest before serving.
 Easy!

 Leftovers and storage